Nidhi Company Registration

 - issue or cause to be issued any advertisement in any form for soliciting deposit: Provided that private circulation of the details of fixed deposit Schemes among the members of the Nidhi carrying the words “for private circulation to members only” shall not be considered to be an advertisement for

-- pay any brokerage or incentive for mobilising deposits from members or for deployment of funds or for granting loans.
+- Pay any brokerage or incentive for mobilising deposits from members or for the deployment of funds or for granting loans.

 Nidhi Company Registration

-To start a Nidhi Company in India the first step is to incorporate a Limited Company, under the Companies Act, 2013.
-Hence, a minimum of three Directors and seven shareholders will be required to start the Limited Company incorporation process.
+To start a Nidhi Company in India, the first step is to incorporate a Limited Company, under the Companies Act, 2013.
+Hence, it requires a minimum of three Directors and seven shareholders to start the Limited Company incorporation process.
 During incorporation of the Nidhi company, care must be taken to ensure that the object of the Limited Company mentioned in the Memorandum of Association is that of cultivating the habit of thrift and savings amongst its members, receiving deposits from, and lending to, its members only, for their mutual benefit.